davidmdugger/nodejs-agenda-app/README.md

 # nodejs-agenda-app
-My First node.js, Express, and mongoDB app
+My First node.js with Express app.

+This is just a simple todo app that uses AJAX requests to update (add new todo or delete todo) the agenda app in a single file.